-Step 1: Verify What Has Been Proposed I get a number of calls from folks who have heard rumors about a development project and the harm it will do.
+Step 1: Verify What Has Been Proposed We get communications from folks who have heard rumors about a development project and the harm it will do.
 Yet they have not seen project plans or any other documents.
 So they cannot say whether the impacts are myth or reality.
-My advice is obvious; make arrangements with the local planning office to review the land use application.
+Our advice is obvious; make arrangements with the local planning office to review the land use application.

-Either way, looking at the application will allow you to base your actions on fact, not rumor.

-Take the time to carefully study the proposal and other documents in the local files.

-Note each concern you have regarding the project along with anything which is not clear.

-Request a copy of all the documents submitted thus far, including agency comments and all other paper information in the planning file.
+- Either way, looking at the application will allow you to base your actions on fact, not rumor. - Take the time to carefully study the proposal and other documents in the local files. - Note each concern you have regarding the project along with anything which is not clear. - Request a copy of all the documents submitted thus far, including agency comments and all other paper information in the planning file.

-Step 2: Discuss Your Concerns With Staff Normally, each project application is assigned to a staff planner.
+Step 2: Discuss Your Concerns With Staff Normally, each land use application is assigned to a staff planner.

-If after reviewing the application you still have concerns, then meet with the staff person overseeing the project proposal.
+Meet with the staff person overseeing the project proposal if after reviewing the application you still have concerns.
 This is a huge outreach step that many neighbors with concerns omit to their sorrow.
 Listen with an open mind if they disagree about the likelihood of an impact or which solution is best.
 But you should also seek another opinion if you have doubts.

-Begin your meeting my describing the impacts of concern to you, the basis for each concern, and ask it each impact is likely to be resolved through the planning process.
+Neighbors should begin their meetings by describing the impacts of concern to them, the basis for each concern, and ask the planner how each impact is likely to be resolved through the planning process.
 The following are possible outcomes of this discussion and how you might proceed with each.

-- 1. Resolution Will Happen - 2.
-Resolution Is Not Possible - 3.
-Impact Unlikely If staff believes an impact is unlikely and you are not convinced, then confirm or refute the belief of staff. - 4.
-Application Project Status, Comments & Appeals Ask staff for a description of the review process and where the project application stands in the process.
+1. Resolution Will Happen

+2. Resolution Is Not Possible

+3. Impact Unlikely If staff believes an impact is unlikely and you are not convinced, then confirm or refute the belief of staff.

+4. Application Project Status, Comments & Appeals Ask staff for a description of the review process and where the project application stands in the process.
 Ask when opportunities for public comments will be coming up and if there's anything special you need to do to make comments.
 For example, do you need to attend a hearing or get written comments in before a certain date?
 Also ask about your right to appeal if project application is approved before your concerns are fully resolved.
 Cover questions such as filing deadlines and format as well as other specifics for preserving your right to appeal (i.e., you must preserve your standing).
 Ask that your name be added to an interested parties list, if one exists.
 Finally, ask what section of local law pertains to your concerns and if any guidance documents exist to help the applicant's comply with relevant laws (i.e., standards and criteria).
 Reading these standards and criteria (i.e., laws and documents) will increase your understanding of the process and how to resolve your concerns.